JakeSteam/blog-programming/_posts/2018-10-27-centralising-firebase-google-analytics-screen-tracking-using-android-fragments.md

     - Marketing
 ---

-Whilst tracking user’s screen views with Firebase / Google Analytics can be very simple to setup, it can easily result in a very messy codebase, with hardcoded strings all over the place.
+Whilst tracking user's screen views with Firebase / Google Analytics can be very simple to setup, it can easily result in a very messy codebase, with hardcoded strings all over the place.
 Keeping all of the tracking logic in one place allows an instant overview of all tracked screens, as well as easily checking where a screen is reporting a view.
 Note that this tutorial is for fragments, activities can already be tracked easily automatically.

 This guide on how to create a `TrackingUtil()` class is also [available as a Gist](https://gist.github.com/JakeSteam/19c4d4869001b41c81de9c5b91dfd4c3).
 It also assumes Analytics has already been setup!

-In our `TrackingUtil` class, we’re going to achieve two goals.
+In our `TrackingUtil` class, we're going to achieve two goals.
 Centralise all screen name definitions, and provide a simple interface to report views via.

 ## Centralised screen name definition